purplebase/purplestack/tools/content/CONTEXT.md

   onHashtag: (hashtag) => HashtagWidget(hashtag: hashtag),
 )

-// ✅ Profile bio example with NoteParser ParseContentWidget(
+// ✅ Profile about example with NoteParser ParseContentWidget(
   content: profile.about ?? '',
   colorPair: [Theme.of(context).colorScheme.primary, Theme.of(context).colorScheme.secondary],